zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/MessageTagSpecification.md

 ## Test case specific prefix

-The message tag prefix is an abreviation of the test case identifier created by a 1-2 letter abbreviation of the test level name and the two-digit suffix of the test case ID.
+The message tag prefix is an abbreviation of the test case identifier created by a 1-2 letter abbreviation of the test level name and the two-digit suffix of the test case ID.
 For specification of the test case ID see [Test Case Identifier Specification].